Louisville Cerebral Palsy Attorneys

-Individuals with cerebral palsy typically develop the condition while still in their mothers’ womb, or soon thereafter.
+Individuals with cerebral palsy typically develop the condition while still in their mother's womb, or soon thereafter.
 However, cerebral palsy may sometimes develop in the formative years of a child’s life.
-It is caused by irregular brain development, so if a baby or young child suffers a head injury, it is possible he or she could develop cerebral palsy as a result.
+It is caused by irregular brain development or brain damage, so if a baby or young child suffers a head injury, it is possible that he or she could develop cerebral palsy as a result.

 Is There a Cure For Cerebral Palsy?

 Sadly, there is no cure for cerebral palsy at this time.
 However, there have been several breakthroughs in treatment options over the past decade.
 With the proper care, medications, and physical therapy, it is possible to improve movement and mobility.
 In more severe cases of cerebral palsy, progressive treatment methods can even help improve communication skills.

 Are There Different Types of Cerebral Palsy?

 There are three main types of cerebral palsy:

 - Spastic cerebral palsy